kengibson1111/go-stdlib/math/gostdlib-math-acos/README.md

 # math - acos

-This shows how to use Acos.
+This shows how to use Acos and Acosh.